open-sdr/openwifi/.github/ISSUE_TEMPLATE/issue-description.md

 2. What is your own modification?

-3. Versions: OS, Vivado, openwifi/openwifi-hw commit revision
+3. Versions: OS, Vivado, openwifi/openwifi-hw repo branch and commit revision

 4. Board/hardware type

 5. WiFi channel number

-6. Steps to reproduce the issue
+6. Steps to reproduce the issue, and the related error message, screenshot, etc

 7. Describe your debug efforts by Linux native tools, such as tcpdump and "cat /proc/interrupts"